coders-school/templates/module2/08-homework.md

 ## `make_unique`

 Implement `make_unique` function.
-It should be able to take any numer of parameters and it should return a unique_ptr to the given type.
+It should be able to take any number of parameters and it should return a unique_ptr to the given type.
 The object of the given type should be created with all parameters passed to it.
 The main challenge is to properly unit tests for l-values and r-values.

 ```cpp